jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 > [Your Tests Should Be Immutable]

+## Okay, but how does that translate to "saved" dev-hours?

+One of hardest parts of building software is simply managing the communication overhead as the team scales.
+The number of connections between people is proportional to $N^2$ for $N$ members.
+So very quickly, it becomes almost impossible to keep everyone in sync if it requires talking to everyone about everything.
+Various solutions like "write documentation" or "write code that is so clear it doesn't need documentation" are all theoretically possible but are largely pipe-dreams.
+If it's possible to have a test-suite for something, it's the ultimate safety-net and allows developers to make changes without worrying.

-## Are there any cases where one shouldn't use TDD?
+## Does that mean there any cases where one shouldn't or can't use TDD?

 For application development, almost everything is a good candidate for TDD.
-The one exception for frontend development would be if your function returns a particular DOM structure, there's no point writing a test like `Assert <div>Hello World!</div>` and then having a function that just returns `<div>Hello World!</div>`.
+One exception is where it's not possible to write a test without being over-specific.
+For example there's little value in writing a test like `Assert that function returns <div>Hello World!</div>` and then having a function that returns `<div>Hello World!</div>`.

 You _could_ do it, but then tomorrow if you need to return `<div>Hello <b>World!</b></div>` should the test really break?
-I mean, I added an enhancement, the old test should "technically" still be valid.
+I mean, I've only added an enhancement, the old test should "technically" still be valid.

-This doesn't mean that all view-related things cannot be done via TDD though.
-You might have a rock-solid reducer implemented, but if you forget to actually fire an action when a button is clicked then your app is still buggy.
-Packages like [react-testing-library](https://github.com/testing-library/react-testing-library) help with that problem.
+The above example doesn't mean that all view-related things are automatically not eligible for TDD.
+To take an example of an App written in the Flux pattern, you might have a rock-solid reducer ready and waiting but then you might forget to actually fire an action from the view when a button is clicked.
+Packages like [react-testing-library](https://github.com/testing-library/react-testing-library) are good for use-cases like that, and can provide coverage for your views too.

 ## Any others?